Unique Russian UAV with Variable Thrust Vector Characteristics Revealed

 • Cruising speed — up to 150 km/h (maximum, presumably, can reach 200-230 km/h)

-Earlier www1.ru reported that details about the new Russian ballistic missile have emerged.
+Earlier www1.ru reported that details about the new Russian ballistic missile have appeared.

 Russian reconnaissance aircraft Il-20M lured German fighters out of hiding

-Russian KAB aerial bomb for Su-34 and Su-35 increased its range to 100 km
+Russian aerial bomb KAB for Su-34 and Su-35 increased the range to 100 km

-The testing program for the import-substituted SJ-100 with PD-8 has been completed by only 50%
+The test program of the import-substituted SJ-100 with PD-8 was only 50% completed

 Now on home